 If your goal is to increase sales, then you need to sell the product or service to yourself first.
 This will help you build confidence and the way to approach your prospects.

 “People don’t care what you know until they know how much you care.”
 Sales will make you feel good when it comes to helping people.
 Connect your product or service to their needs.

 You can never become a good salesperson until you take massive action.
 If you want to achieve your targets, give adequate time and energy.

 It means building a network of people that includes your family, friends, and acquaintances.
 Add them to your initial distribution network and let them know what you are doing.

-Here is a chapter by chapter summary of the book Sell or Be Sold by Grant Cardone:
+Following is a chapter by chapter Sell or be Sold summary with Grant Cardone’s sales tips

 Before we learn the art of selling, let us understand what is selling?